 Yes.
 Sections 3.4, 3.5, and Appendix A of the ATMP specify proposed days and times when air tours may occur.
-The Haleakalā ATMP includes conditions designed to protect natural and cultural resources and visitor experience.
-These conditions may include the number of authorized air tours, routes, altitude, aircraft type, day or time restrictions, and restrictions for particular events.
+The Hawai'i Volcanoes ATMP includes conditions designed to protect natural and cultural resources, Native Hawaiian sacred sites and ceremonial areas, Wilderness character, and visitor experience.
+These conditions include the number of authorized air tours, routes, altitude, aircraft type, day or time restrictions, and restrictions for particular events.
 Section 3 of the draft ATMP provides the proposed operating conditions at the Park.